EYCA/reference/docs/api.md

 # Introduction

 The EYCA API is build on GraphQL protocol (http://graphql.org/).
+You can learn about the GraphQL and how it works in the Learn section (http://graphql.org/learn/) of the GraphQL website.

 ## Base URL